agrikatheprogrammer/codepath-cybersec-homework/README.md

 Description: Session Fixation is an attack that permits an attacker to hijack a valid user session.

-In this case, the session id was changed to **codepath** and Internet Explorer browser was opened afterward.
-The session for the Internet Explorer's Blue Target was changed to **codepath** too.
+In this case, I logged in using Chrome and the session id was changed to **codepath**.
+Internet Explorer browser was opened afterward.
+The session for the Internet Explorer's Blue Target was changed from its previous one (logged out state) to **codepath** too.
 Despite being not logged in, I was able to hijack the other user's session because I got logged in after copying a valid, existing session id of the Chrome browser.

 <img src="http://g.recordit.co/QT9IzYk3sH.gif">